pravatbhusal/university-notes/CS 314/Lectures/src/rbt/README.md

 - Or, it can be implemented explicitly with an auxiliary data structure

 # Red Black Trees
 A binary search tree (BST) with more complex algorithms to ensure balance.
+Balancing is important because whenever doing operations like add or search within the tree, it would be O(log2(N)) in the worst and average-case for a Red Black Tree.
+However, if we never balanced a binary search tree; then for example if all Nodes have a chain to the right or to the left (ascending or descending order), it would cause O(N) time for operations like add and search.
-- Worst-case height is 2log(N) because of balancing
+- Worst-case height for RBT is 2*log2(N), unlike a conventional Binary Search Tree which is O(N)

 <img src="images/rbt_example.png" height="45%" width="45%"></img>